 “Zedd, gotcha, sorry Ed.”

 “Enough!”
 Zedd snapped, his skin sparking with angry red energy that extended all the way to the tip of his staff and back.
-“Here is my champion Red Ranger.
-I’m sure after meeting him you will appreciate his abilities.
-Minion, the greatest disciple of the Dark Masters.”
+“Here is my champion, Red Ranger.
+I’m sure after meeting him you will learn to appreciate his abilities.
+This is Lorrigan, the Impactor."

 The Rangers had been taken by surprise.
 Rito or Goldar they had been expecting.
-Pudgy Pig would have been less of a shock, but to hear that Zedd had not only convinced a Minion to appear, but had convinced him to fight, was a shock.
+Pudgy Pig would have been less of a shock, but to hear that Zedd had found a warrior that claimed to hold Ranger powers and was willingly evil, and had convinced him to fight, was a shock.

-“I think we scared them Zeddy,” Rita cackled.
+“I think we broke them Zeddy,” Rita cackled.

-“Don’t look so worried, Red Ranger, I promise my Minion will not kill you… Although when this is over you may wish for death.
+“Don’t look so worried, Red Ranger, I promise he will not kill you… Although when this is over you may wish for death.
 The fight will take place on the quarry floor,” Zedd stated.
-“All nonparticipants will watch from the sides.
+“All non-participants will watch from the sides.
 Once the battle begins, observers may not intervene or teleport away.
 Those who are here at the start are compelled to stay until the end.”

 The participants nodded, the observers moved to their places and silence fell over the makeshift arena.